LuukHenk/2048-Solver/README.md

 ## Possibilities:
 - The game can be played manually in the terminal using manual mode (run ./main)
-- The game can be played automatically using a build-in algorithm (Not doing much at the moment)
+- The game can be played automatically using a build-in algorithm
+    - Predicts score of the possible movements and adds weight to the movement with the highest score
 - ~~The game can be played on an extern graphical screen~~

 ## Changelog:
-### Version 0.0.1 (27 februari 2020)
+### Version 0.0.1 (27 Februari 2020)
 - Remade the main file
 - Reorganised the game class
 - Removed some small bugs in the game class